integralfx/MemTestHelper/DDR4 OC Guide.md

   * Tighten (lower) timings.

 ## Finding a Baseline
-1. On Intel, start off with 1.15V VCCSA and VCCIO.
+1. On Intel, start off with 1.15 V VCCSA and VCCIO.
-   On AMD, start off with 1.10V SOC.
+   On AMD, start off with 1.10 V SOC.
    * SOC voltage might be named differently depending on the manufacturer.
      * Asrock: CPU VDDCR_SOC Voltage.
 If you can't find that, you can use SOC Overclock VID hidden in the AMD CBS menu.
        * [VID values](https://www.reddit.com/r/Amd/comments/842ehb/asrock_ab350_pro4_guide_bios_overclocking_raven/).
      * Asus: VDDCR SOC.
      * Gigabyte: (Dynamic) Vcore SOC.
        * Note that dynamic Vcore SOC is an offset voltage.
-The base voltage can change automatically when increasing DRAM frequency. +0.100V at DDR4-3000 might result in 1.10V actual, but +0.100V at DDR4-3400 might result in 1.20v actual.
+The base voltage can change automatically when increasing DRAM frequency. +0.100 V at DDR4-3000 might result in 1.10 V actual, but +0.100 V at DDR4-3400 might result in 1.20 V actual.
      * MSI: CPU NB/SOC.
-2. Set DRAM voltage to 1.40V.
-If you're using ICs that roll over above 1.35V, set 1.35V.
+2. Set DRAM voltage to 1.40 V. If you're using ICs that roll over above 1.35 V, set 1.35 V.
    * "Roll over" means that the IC becomes more unstable as you increase the voltage, sometimes to the point of not even POSTing.
-   * ICs that are known to roll over above 1.35V include but is not limited to: 8Gb Samsung C-die, older Micron/SpecTek ICs (before 8Gb Rev. E).
+   * ICs that are known to roll over above 1.35 V include but is not limited to: 8 GB Samsung C-die, older Micron/SpecTek ICs (before 8 GB Rev. E).
 3. Set primary timings to 16-20-20-40 (tCL-tRCD-tRP-tRAS) and tCWL to 16.
    * Most ICs need loose tRCD and/or tRP which is why I recommend 20.
    * See [this post](https://redd.it/ahs5a2) for more information on these timings.